1920 United States presidential election: Socialist Party

 The Socialist Party had 100,000 members before the splits, but it fell to 55,000 members while the Communist Party had 35,000 members and the Communist Labor Party had 10,000 members.
 The Communist Party claimed to have 60,000 members while the Communist Labor Party claimed to have 30,000 members.
 The United Communist Party was formed in May 1920 between the Communist Labor Party and some members of the Communist Party.
 The United Communist Party and the Communist Party united in December 1921 to form the Workers Party of America.

-Edward Henry, who was a friend of Debs, Lena Morrow Lewis, and Oscar Ameringer nominated Debs for the party's nomination on May 13, 1920, and the 134 delegates to the national convention voted unanimously to give him the nomination.
-Kate Richards O'Hare, who was also in prison, was considered for the vice-presidential nomination, but Seymour Stedman was selected by a vote of 106 to 26, which was later made unanimous, in order to have one of the candidates campaign.
+Edward Henry, who was a friend of Debs, Lena Morrow Lewis, and Oscar Ameringer, nominated Debs for the party's nomination on May 13, 1920, and the 134 delegates to the national convention voted unanimously to give him the nomination.
+Kate Richards O'Hare, who was also in prison, was considered for the vice-presidential nomination, but Seymour Stedman was selected by a vote of 106 to 26, which was later made unanimous, to have one of the candidates campaign.
 James H. Maurer was also considered for the vice-presidential nomination, but he declined due to his duties as head of the Pennsylvania Federation of Labor.
 Debs accepted the presidential nomination in an Atlanta prison on May 29, after being notified by Seymour, James Oneal, and Julius Gerber.

 During the campaign the Socialists had four airplanes drop socialist literature over Toledo, Ohio.
 The wife of Charles Edward Russell claimed that the ghost of Susan B. Anthony told her to vote for Debs.
 Over 60,000 people donated to the Socialist Party's campaign fund.
 Gerber predicted that Debs would receive three million votes and that five Socialists would be elected to Congress.
 Debs received 913,693 votes with his largest amount of support coming from New York.
-His vote total was over 50% more than what Allan L. Benson had received in the 1916 election.
+His vote total was over 50 percent more than what Allan L. Benson had received in the 1916 election.
 Debs later chose to not run for president in the 1924 election and instead supported Robert M. La Follette.